 At Consensus, loving the experience is part of our DNA – it’s where we come from.
-It is the single thread of why that brings us together each day in Boston’s South End and across our satellite offices in Miami, Brussels, Lviv and Kolkata.
-It is about delivering an experience that delights – from the start of an engagement, through rounds of creative and content and ultimately to the delivery on ideas for a client.
-There is no single deliverable event more exciting then that first reveal of home page, app or campaign.
-It is the culmination of hours and hours of research, ideas and wireframes.
+It is the single thread of why that brings us together each day in Boston’s South End and across our satellite offices in Miami, Brussels, Lviv, and Kolkata.
+It is about delivering an experience that delights – from the start of an engagement, through rounds of creative and content and ultimately to the delivery of ideas for a client.
+There is no single deliverable event more exciting than that first reveal of a home page, app or campaign.
+It is the culmination of hours and hours of research, ideas, and wireframes.

 Loving the experience creates a measurable business advantage for our clients.
 A well-crafted experience — one based on customer motivators, emotional design, and relevant interactions — can make the difference between a loyal, repeat customer and one who clicks away.